Department of Linguistics

 I am a Ph.D. student in linguistics at McGill University.
 My research interests primarily include formal semantics, pragmatics, phonology, and computational linguistics.

-In addition to my doctoral research, I have also worked on ignorance inferences associated with superlative numeral/scalar modifiers like “at least” and “at most”.
-On the phonology side, I have worked on the difference in generative capacity between Optimality Theory and ordered rewrite rules.
+In addition to my doctoral research, I have also worked on ignorance inferences associated with superlative numeral/scalar modifiers like at least and at most, as well as on the semantic and pragmatic differences between at most and up to.

 Apart from linguistics, I enjoy tinkering with Linux, learning about functional programming (like Haskell), and (when I have time) brewing beer.
 I have a personal blog where I write about language, math, Linux, and other random stuff that comes to mind.